rishiagrawal089/7-Days_Of_ReactJS/Day_6_Of_Learning/Day_6_Of_Learning.md

 - useHistory()

 ### useNavigate()
 - The useNavigate() hook is introduced in the React Router v6 to replace the useHistory() hook.
-In the earlier version, the useHistory() hook accesses the React Router history object and navigates to the other routers using the push or replace methods.
+In the earlier version, the useHistory() hook accesses the React Router history object and navigates to the other routes using the push or replace methods.
 It helps to go to the specific URL, forward or backward pages.
-- In the updated version, the React Router’s new navigation API provides a useNavigate() hook which is an imperative version to perform the navigation actions with better compatibility
+- In the updated version, the React Router’s new navigation API which provide a useNavigate() hook is used,mwhich is an imperative version to perform the navigation actions with better compatibility

 ```bash
 const Home = () => {